heuzin/fav-clothing/README.md

 # Fav-Clothing

-This is a sample JavaScript/React Expensify app done step-by-step.
+This is a sample JavaScript/React Create React App app done step-by-step.

 Check the demo hosted on https://fav-clothing.vercel.app/.